merovex-press/stranded-series/checksum.md

 ### Story Pattern (How)

 The basic flow of each episode.
-[Breaking Bad: “Walt has a problem.
+[Breaking Bad: "Walt has a problem.
 His solution works, but brings him into conflict with people more evil than himself.
-To solve that conflict, he must become more evil than they.”]
-Rabkin, William.
+To solve that conflict, he must become more evil than they."] <cite>Rabkin, William.
 Writing the Pilot: Creating the Series (p.
 84). moon & sun & whiskey inc..
-Kindle Edition.
+Kindle Edition.</cite>

 #### Create a Mood Board